 Original image quality is very important to how your graphics will reproduce.
 Using vector images and high-resolution images will improve the quality of your graphics in your final published article.

 Vector images allow for more flexibility

-Creating and saving your graphics in a vector format will ensure that your graphics appear as clearly as possible in your final published article.
+Creating and saving your graphics in vector format will ensure that your graphics appear as clearly as possible in your final published article.
 Acceptable vector file formats include PS, EPS, and PDF.
-These file types are excellent for creating graphics that frequently require resizing.
+These file types are excellent for creating graphics that require resizing.

 Use high-resolution images

 If you are unable to create your graphic in vector format, make sure that your graphic is created at a high-resolution from the beginning.
 Increasing the resolution after image creation will not improve the image’s quality.
 IEEE standards for non-vector graphics for color and grayscale images are >300dpi.
 IEEE standards for black and white line art are >600dpi.

 If you create graphics using Microsoft Office (Word, Powerpoint, or Excel), save your files in PDF format.

 IEEE can accept graphics in many formats and will make revisions when necessary.
 However, if a graphic is submitted at low quality, it cannot be improved during the publication process.